Welcome!

 Keep in Touch!

-Our site is currently under construction.
 We would love for you to keep in touch with us as our farm continues to develop!
 Please sign up on our email list to receive future announcements on things like educational workshops, volunteering opportunities, tours, events, where we sell our produce, and days we will be opening our farm to everyone to enjoy and learn about.